TUI AG CEO in favour of speedy IPO for Hapag-Lloyd stake

 However, given the planned change in management at Hapag-Lloyd in mid-2014 and continuing tough conditions in the shipping industry, an IPO was not likely before autumn 2014, he told journalists in Hamburg on Thursday, in comments set for release on Friday.

-Joussen also said that there was no possibility at present of TUI AG merging with TUI Travel, Europe's largest listed tour operator and in which TUI AG owns a 54.48 percent stake.
+Joussen also said that there was no possibility at present of TUI AG merging with TUI Travel TT.L, Europe's largest listed tour operator and in which TUI AG owns a 54.48 percent stake.

 The two had held talks at the start of this year on a merger to cut their costly holding structure, but scrapped the plans due to share price valuations.